 This has greatly increased overall efficiency and transparency in saving the species as a whole, bringing together the key players and groups who are working tirelessly on the ground to ensure the species’ survival.

-To ensure the survival of both Sumatran and Bornean orangutan species in their natural habitat and promote the welfare of all orangutans.
+To ensure the survival of Sumatran tigers in their natural habitat by undertaking genuine, measurable and effective tiger conservation.

-Summary of Achievements in 2015/16
+Summary of Achievements for tiger conservation in 2020/21

 For more information about our achievements, fundraising and distributions of funds visit our latest annual report.